 Discover more information about the Admissions process below.

-As a department within a large diverse urban research institution, the department of Psychology at UIC reflected excellence in education, research, and practice.
+As a department within a large diverse urban research institution, UIC Psychology reflects excellence in education, research, and practice.
 Our department offers two undergraduate psychology degrees, BS in Psychology and a BA in Applied Psychology.
-We also invite students from other disciplines to add psychology as a minor in their educational pursuits.
-Our department collaborate with several other departments on campus including Educational Psychology, Neuroscience, Public Health, and Psychiatry to name a few.
+We invite students from other disciplines to add psychology as a minor in their educational pursuits.
+Our department partakes in cross-campus departmental collaborations with Educational Psychology, Neuroscience, Public Health, and Psychiatry to name a few.

-Undergraduate courses are available in a number of psychology disciplines including clinical, cognitive, community, developmental, social, personality, and neuroscience .
-Courses cross-listed with African-American and Gender and Women’s studies are available as well.
-In addition, practice opportunities are available to undergraduates through courses in crisis counseling, interviewing, and an internship class.
+Undergraduate courses are available in a number of psychology disciplines including clinical, cognitive, community, developmental, social, personality, and neuroscience.
+Several of our courses are cross-listed with African-American and Gender and Women’s studies.
+In addition, practice opportunities are available through courses in crisis counseling, interviewing, and an internship class.
 Psychology leads the campus in the number of undergraduate students involved in research.
-Small laboratory classes are offered that give students hands-on experience with research, there are ample opportunities to get involved in ongoing research projects conducted by UIC psychology faculty, and undergraduate students can conduct directed research under faculty supervision.
+Small laboratory classes are offered providing students with hands-on research experience, along with ample opportunities to get involved in ongoing research projects conducted by UIC Psychology faculty.
+Lastly, undergraduate students can conduct directed research under faculty supervision.

-*It is critical to start your submission in advance of these dates to avoid technical issues*
+*It is critical to submit your application in advance of these dates to avoid technical issues*